 In order to properly “tax affect” each plan or account based on economics, the parties would need to know when and how much will be withdrawn, future tax rates for each party, and the rate needed to discount the tax expense back to today’s dollars—even when the recipient is very close to retirement.

 By preparing financial projections, a CDFA professional can assess the amount and timing of the recipient’s anticipated withdrawals from retirement accounts.
+This is an excellent way to handle retirement accounts and divorce.
 By discounting the future tax expense, the analyst can assess whether and how much to “tax affect” or discount the value of retirement assets.

-Retirement accounts are complicated, especially in divorce.
-Properly tax effecting and characterizing your estate is critical in divorce negotiations.
+Retirement accounts and divorce are exceptionally complicated.
+Properly tax affecting and characterizing your estate is critical in divorce negotiations.
 Having the right people on your team is one of the best ways to ensure you are receiving the settlement that’s best for you.